-- Use Interface: Select the Interface name in the text box, or else, the default Use Interface will be adopted for the Static Route. - Use Gateway IP Address: If you select the IPoE or IPoA mode for Use Interface, the screen above will display this item, you should type the Gateway address correctly, and the other option for Use Interface will adopt the default Gateway address for the Static Route. - Click Save/Apply to and then you will see you settings as shown in Figure 4-53.
+- Destination IP Address: The Destination IP Address is the address of the network or host that you want to assign to a static route. - ➤ Interface: Select the Interface name in the text box, or else, the default Use Interface will be adopted for the Static Route. - Gateway IP Address: If you select the IPoE or IPoA mode for Interface, the screen above will display this item, you should type the Gateway address correctly, and the other option for Interface will adopt the default Gateway address for the Static Route. - 3.
+Click Save/Apply to and then you will see you settings as shown in Figure 4-51.